 The families of our seniors are happy, too.
 As Dave L., the son of one our memory care residents offers, “The way the place has risen to the challenge of the pandemic is no surprise to me, having been around for a year now.
 It’s just a demonstration of competence and professionalism as it should be done.
 Nothing is perfect, tomorrow is not guaranteed, but our mother is operating in the best environment we could have found for her.”

-While tours for prospective residents have been switched to virtual tours for the time being, if you are interested in learning more about our independent senior living, assisted living or memory care communities, we invite you to contact us online or call (877) 748-3339 to start the conversation.
+If you are interested in learning more about our independent senior living, assisted living or memory care communities, we invite you to contact us online or call (877) 748-3339 to start the conversation.